In the USA order online by clicking Loreto Publications

 1818 Rheims New

 Testament: Quarto.
-Controversial

-separately published New Testament from a complete Bible of the same year.
-Published when the struggle for Catholic
+Controversial separately published New Testament from a complete Bible

-by repeating the strongly worded annotations from the original Rhemes NT of
+flames of controversy by repeating the strongly worded annotations from the

-1582, rather than the more widely accepted Challoner annotations.
-Original gilt
+original Rhemes NT of 1582, rather than the more widely accepted Challoner

-and blind tooled leather covers with later matching
+annotations.
+Original gilt and blind tooled leather covers with later matching

 paneled spine with raised bands and new gilt label.
 Covers worn.
 Library stamps on reverse side